This Living Connected program has four basic steps:

 - On-going assistance

-These steps can happen at home in whatever way is most comfortable.
+These steps can happen at home or at group Drop-in sessions in whatever way is most suitable.
 The program is personalised, integrated and continuing with a focus on what the client most wants to do.

 Step 1 The Initial Meeting